By Marcy Stamper

 Love’s flared bronze helix is one of four sculptures selected in 2011 for the Twisp Ponds site, located just west of town, by Methow Arts and the Methow Salmon Recovery Foundation.
 The organizations received 38 submissions to their solicitation for art that would convey the role of watershed restoration in salmon recovery.

 Love’s concept zeroed in on the benefit of yellow jackets—generally reviled as aggressive stinging insects—to the salmon’s life cycle and habitat.
-Making these complex connections is typicaIMG_7320_WEBl of Love’s approach.
+Making these complex connections is typical of Love’s approach.
 “I try to embody in my art both unity and balance, and opposing parts and forces,” he said about the piece.

 Love named the sculpture simply Twisp, derived from the onomatopoetic Salish word T-wapsp for yellow jacket.